Speculative Actions: A Lossless Framework for Faster Agentic Systems: Beyond Lossless Speculation: OS Hyperparameter Tuning Environment

 \subsection{Experimental Setup}

-We tune a single parameter of Linux's Completely Fair Scheduler (CFS), \texttt{min\_granularity}, which controls a task's minimum timeslice.
+We tune Linux's Completely Fair Scheduler (CFS) parameter \texttt{min\_granularity}, which controls a task's minimum timeslice.
 This knob strongly affects scheduling performance: smaller timeslices reduce latency but can degrade throughput, yielding a classic trade-off.
-Prior work~\citep{liargkovas2025llmTuning} demonstrated that an LLM-based agent can optimize this parameter; here, we extend that setup with a speculative control loop.
+Building on~\citep{liargkovas2025llmTuning}, we augment the prior LLM-based tuning setup with a speculative control loop.

-Our system consists of a fast Speculator and a slow Actor.
-The Speculator proposes a bounded parameter update each second using the latest performance metric.
+The Speculator proposes a parameter update each second using the latest performance metric.
 The Actor, in contrast, responds every 10–15 seconds after analyzing a compressed chronology of the Speculator's recent (measurement, action) pairs.
-When the Actor's response arrives, its chosen setting is immediately applied and its state updates the Speculator's context, ensuring subsequent fast steps proceed from a validated narrative rather than drifting. \paragraph{Evaluation} We evaluate three systems: \begin{enumerate}[leftmargin=*] \item \textbf{Actor-only}: slow but deliberative (10–15\,s interval); \item \textbf{Speculator-only}: fast (1\,s interval) but non-extensive; \item \textbf{Speculator–Actor}: combined system using speculative updates between Actor decisions. \end{enumerate} We are interested in (i) reaction time, (ii) convergence speed to the optimal setting, and (iii) ability to avoid local minima that trap the Speculator-only baseline.
+Upon arrival, the Actor’s decision is applied immediately and its state resets the Speculator’s context, preventing drift from the validated narrative.